 The results verified that the project was an extension of the Coffee Creek fault system, identified several geochemical soil targets and identified metal-bearing gossans for follow-up work.
 Generic Gold also discovered a 700-meter-long, open ended gold plus associated pathfinder element geochemical anomaly.

 Based off of the testing completed in 2017, Generic Gold has scheduled more exploration and testing work for 2018, which will target the identified areas.
 The company will be conducting ground IP geophysical testing and be completing RC drilling.

 The Goodman project is a wholly-owned, 7,922 hectare property approximately 40 kilometers northwest of Mayo City, Yukon.
 The property is accessible by truck and all terrain vehicles by the Silver Trail Highway or by helicopter.

 The project is located within the Selwyn Basin, which is part of the highly mineralized area east of the Tintina Fault.
 The project located along the Potato Hills trend, which is a mineralized fault system that trends southwest of Victoria Gold Corp’s Eagle Gold deposit.
-The Eagle Gold deposit hosts an indicated resource of 4.8 million ounces gold and an inferred resource of 1.5 million ounces gold.
+The Eagle Gold deposit hosts a measured and indicated resource of 3.6 million ounces gold and an inferred resource of 276,000 ounces.

 Similar to the VIP project, work completed before 2017 consisted of airborne geophysical testing, soil sampling, prospecting and ground IP geophysics where elemental signatures of gold, silver, zinc, lead, arsenic, bismuth, selenium, tungsten and cadmium were identified.